ruimaranhao/DataAnalystNanodegree/P7/README.md

 I did not use the Bonferroni correction: We want gross conversion significantly decrease _and_ net conversion to not significantly decrease.
-Bonferroni correction is suitable when we are dealing with an _or_ and it is not suitable when use _and_.
-This is to say that the Bonferroni correction is an adjustment made to P values when several dependent or independent statistical tests are being performed simultaneously on a single data set -- which is not the case in this experiment.
+Bonferroni correction is suitable when we are dealing with an _or_ case and it is not suitable when use _and_ case.
+That is, as in this experiment we have an _and_ case for our metrics, we are more concerned with false negatives than false positives (Bonferroni correction controls for false positives).
+Furthermore, the use of the Bonfferoni reduces statistical power, so, if we used it, it would not help control for what we are concerned about (false negatives) and would serve only to reduce power (so we might miss differences that actually exist).

 >Give the number of pageviews you will need to power you experiment appropriately.
 (These should be the answers from the "Calculating Number of Pageviews" quiz.)